FactoryBoy/factory_boy/docs/reference.rst

 RelatedFactory
 """"""""""""""

-.. class:: RelatedFactory(some_factory, related_field, **kwargs)
+.. class:: RelatedFactory(factory, name='', **kwargs)

     ..
 OHAI_VIM**

-A :class:`RelatedFactory` behaves mostly like a :class:`SubFactory`, with the main difference that it should be provided with a ``related_field`` name as second argument.
+    A :class:`RelatedFactory` behaves mostly like a :class:`SubFactory`, with the main difference that the related :class:`Factory` will be generated *after* the base :class:`Factory`.

-Once the base object has been built (or created), the :class:`RelatedFactory` will build the :class:`Factory` passed as first argument (with the same strategy), passing in the base object as a keyword argument whose name is passed in the ``related_field`` argument:
+    .. attribute:: factory

+        As for :class:`SubFactory`, the :attr:`factory` argument can be:

+        - A :class:`Factory` subclass
+        - Or the fully qualified path to a :class:`Factory` subclass (see :ref:`subfactory-circular` for details)

+    .. attribute:: name

+        The generated object (where the :class:`RelatedFactory` attribute will set) may be passed to the related factory if the :attr:`name` parameter is set.

+        It will be passed as a keyword argument, using the :attr:`name` value as
+        keyword:

 .. code-block:: python